Why holidays can be tough times

 and that their grief is justified.
 A quote by John Steinbeck resonates with me: “Nearly everyone

-has his box of secret pain, shared with no one.”
-(East of Eden, 1952).
+has his box of secret pain, shared with no one” (East of Eden, 1952).

 The holiday season can be difficult for a non-grandparent.
 Families and friends gather together, and oftentimes grandchildren are present.
 Social media abounds with pictures of festive family activities with grandchildren.
 Publicly, grandparents and grandchildren are seen enjoying each other’s company at movie theaters, shopping malls and restaurants.
 The list goes on.
-These situations can be tough for a non-grandparent who, like myself for so long, desire to be part of “the grandparents club” during the year, and particularly during the holiday season.
+These situations can be tough for a non-grandparent who, like myself for so long, desired to be part of “the grandparents club” during the year, and particularly during the holiday season.

 Bring up the elephant in the room and talk to the non-grandparents you know and love about what you read in this article.
 Let them know that you are there for them whenever they want to talk about their feelings.